 My 10 Must-Have Vacation Packing Essentials

-I have several vacation packing essentials I tuck into my toiltries bag (cuticle or embroidery scissors, a small sewing kit, In Case Of meds, a couple shelf-stable snacks and protein bars for when your next meal is a while away) but decided to share my 10 more unexpected essentials below.
+I have several vacation packing essentials I tuck into my toiletries bag (cuticle or embroidery scissors, a small sewing kit, In Case Of meds, a couple of shelf-stable snacks, and protein bars for when your next meal is a while away) but decided to share my ten more unexpected essentials below.

 Love to wear hats but hate having to carry them in your hand?
 You need a TOPTOTE.
 This looks like a larger, more solidly built keychain and you clip it carabiner-style to your bag.
 The fob hides a powerful set of magnets.
 Pull the fob apart and clamp on the brim of your hat so your hat is safe and secure and your hands free!